YKang97/CAN_network_analysis/README.md

 This repository contains the data and analysis code for the paper:

-> **Network Analysis of Physiological–Behavioral Responses to Blue-Enriched White Light in Preschool Children: An Exploratory Secondary Analysis**
+> **Blue-Enriched White Light and Within-Subsystem Integration in Preschool Children: An Exploratory Network Analysis Dissociating Univariate and Topological Sensitivity**
 > Yankang Jiang<sup> a</sup>, Dingheng Mai<sup> b</sup>, Xiaotong Chen<sup> c</sup>, Junxian Liang<sup> d</sup>, Yupeng Shen<sup> a, *</sup>
 >
 >